Lancelot du Lac (film): Reception

+Critical response

 The film was well-received among critics, currently holding a 95% "fresh" rating on Rotten Tomatoes based on 16 reviews.

 It was Michael Haneke's second-place choice in the 2012 Sight & Sound poll of the greatest films ever made.

+The American film director John Waters praised the film for its "screen economy".

 The film won the FIPRESCI Prize at the 1974 Cannes Film Festival.
 Bresson refused the award, saying (in the light of the continual funding difficulties throughout his film career), "I don't want prestige, I want money and only the Palme d'Or attracts money."

+Influence

 David Lowery cites this movie as one of the inspirations behind The Green Knight, the adaption of the Arthurian legend, Sir Gawain and the Green Knight.